TheJDen/decrypto-ai-research/README.md

 Use word2vec embeddings to create heuristics that make our unsupervised guesser prototype competent

 # word2vec supervised guessing
 Explore more traditional approach to Guesser using neural nets.
-May lead to proof that game-ification may inspire attention-based/Transformer architecture.
+May lead to proof that game-ification may inspire attention-based architecture.